zalando/postgres-operator/docs/quickstart.md

 kubectl create -f manifests/minimal-postgres-manifest.yaml
 ```

-After the cluster manifest is submitted a StatefulSet will be created which
+After the cluster manifest is submitted the operator will create Service and
+Endpoint resources and a StatefulSet which spins up new Pod(s) given the number
-rolls out the database instances (Pods and Services).
-They are named like the
+of instances specified in the manifest.
+All resources are named like the
 cluster.
 The database pods can be identified by their number suffix, starting
 from `-0`.
 They run the [Spilo](https://github.com/zalando/spilo) container
 image by Zalando.
-As for the service resources, there will be one for the master
+As for the services and endpoints, there will be one for the
-pod and another one for all the replicas (`-repl` suffix).
+master pod and another one for all the replicas (`-repl` suffix).
 Check if all
 components are coming up.
 Use the label `application=spilo` to filter and list
 the label `spilo-role` to see who is currently the master.